sebriverso/sebriverso.github.io/README.md

 # Results

 Overall, our models had solid performance!
-With the best being the Gradient Boosted Tree Model.

-For the NN model, the test accuracy was approximately 76.67% with an F1 score of about 67%.
-These values are decent, but not as good compared to other models.
-Considering the validation accuracy was around the same, this model is probably underfitting.
-It is likely it needed hundreds of layers for improvement and that is why there was little change within the grid search hyperparameter tuning.
-In our experience, this would have taken 6 hours or more which is very hard to coordinate, since Google Colab required browsers to be open to run.
+With the best being the NN.
+For the NN model, the test accuracy was approximately 86% with an F1 score of about 79.6%.
+These values are very good and this is our best model.

-For the Gradient Boosted Tree Model, the training accuracy was approximately 81% and the test accuracy was approximately 80%, which was high compared to the other models.
-The F1 score was 75.35%.
-This is by far our best model.
-Additionally, it was insightful in determining the features that were most important.
+For the Gradient Boosted Tree Model, the training accuracy was approximately 81% and the test accuracy was approximately  78%.
+The F1 score was 72.16%.
+Together this is a pretty good model, but  was particularly insightful in determining the features that were most important.
 The top 5 features (in order): Airline, average wind, day of the month, day of the week, and destination airport.
 However, this model takes a long time to train so we were not able to implement hyperparameter tuning.
 With hyperparameter tuning, it could possibly do even better.
 Given that our training and test accuracy were similar, the model has low variance, but it potentially has high bias, so the model is underfitting a little, and the accuracy and F1 score could be improved by feeding more data to the trees or using a more complex model.

-For the Random Forest model, the training and test accuracy were both approximately 77.11%.
-The F1 score is 75.27%.
-This is our second-best model and is impressive because it is only operating on 20% of the training data.
+For the Random Forest model, the training and test accuracy were both approximately 77%.
+The F1 score is 74.35%.
+This is a pretty good model model and is impressive because it is only operating on 20% of the training data.
 Like the GBT model, the variance was low, but the bias was a little high, so the model is underfitting and perhaps letting the model run longer on more data would improve the fit.

-Finally, the KNN model produces a test accuracy of approximately 76.67% while only using 28% of the training data.
-The F1 score is 66.55%.
-This is pretty bad and the model overfit heavily as its validation accuracy was 86%.
+Finally, the KNN model produces a test accuracy of approximately 86% while only using 28% of the training data.
+The F1 score is 79%.
+This is tied for our best model and the model seemed to have relatively low bias and variation.

 Overall, our models performed very well!
 The Bayes Error for predicting a flight delay is notoriously high among frequent fliers.
 The actual error is really unknown since we would have to conduct human testing to find the true value.
-Our accuracy for our best model is 80% with an F1 score of 75%, which we believe is much better than a human might do.
+Our accuracy for our best model is 86% with an F1 score of 79%, which we believe is much better than a human might do.
 The Bayes error is assumed high since the human would likely have trouble predicting which of the 9 categories of delays the flight fits into.

 In the future, we could look into using RNNs and adding even more weather features.
 These features could describe hourly weather corresponding to the time of the flight so that weather patterns are more visible.
 Totals for precipitation, snow, and ice for  24, 12, and 6 hours could also be added to give context on how runway conditions might be affected.
 In addition to new weather features, the model could also be extended to other airports and throughout multiple years to give a more generalizable model that can be used for predicting weather delays for flights anywhere.
-Finally, our best model (the Gradient Boosted Tree) could be tuned for hyperparameters in the future, but this took far too long for us to implement during this project.
+Finally, our tree models could be tuned for hyperparameters in the future, but this took far too long for us to implement during this project.

-# Sample Video
+# Video and Report

 You can view a video of our model [here](https://youtu.be/zNSNVb974QY).

+You can read the executive report of our model [here](https://github.com/sebriverso/sebriverso.github.io/blob/main/Executive%20Report.pdf).

 # Model Notebook